prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     Compute the Beta cdf with given a, b parameters:  P(N < v; a, b).
     The a, b parameters must be positive real numbers and value v must be a real value.
     The value v must lie on the interval [0, 1].

+.. function:: gamma_cdf(shape, scale, value) -> double

+    Compute the Gamma cdf with given shape, scale parameters:  P(N < v; shape, scale).
+    The shape, scale parameters must be positive real numbers and value v must be a real value.
+    The value v must lie on the interval [0, 1].

+.. function:: inverse_gamma_cdf(shape, scale, p) -> double

+    Compute the inverse of the Gamma cdf with given shape, scale parameters for the cumulative probability (p): P(N < n).
+The shape, scale parameters must be positive real values.
+    The probability p must lie on the interval [0, 1].

 .. function:: ln(x) -> double